Normative Feeling: Socially Patterned Affective Mechanisms: Methods

 \subsection{Sanction}

-During their turn, each agent observes the actually consumed resources of the 10 previous agents.
-Each agent checks if the previous agents ate more than its own internal Sanctions Threshold ($S$) modified into $\mu_{sanction}$ based on their disposition state (see below); if so, it sanctions them.
-In other words, S is the amount of resource taken by another agent that an agent tolerates before punishing that agent, i.e. what an agent finds acceptable in terms of other agents acquiring resources.
-Sanctioning means the agent reduces the other agent's internal energy by its own Sanction Damage ($D$) which is set to 0.6 for all runs, and it pays a sanctioning cost of $0.1 \cdot D$, which is subtracted from its own energy level.
-This behaviour is a type of social maintenance we will use in our simulation.
+During their turn, the agent observes the actually consumed resources of the 10 previous agents.
+Each agent checks if the previous agents ate more than its own internal Sanctions Threshold ($B_{sanction}$) modified into $\mu_{sanction}$ based on their mood mechanism state (see below); if so, it sanctions them.
+In other words, $\mu_{sanction}$ is the amount of resource taken by another agent that an agent tolerates before punishing that agent, i.e. what an agent finds acceptable in terms of other agents acquiring resources.
+Sanctioning means the agent reduces the other agent's internal energy by its own Sanction Damage ($S_{damadge}$) which is set to 0.6 for all runs, and it pays a sanctioning cost of $0.1 \cdot S_{damadge}$, which is subtracted from its own energy level.